 Algisyl® represents a new treatment strategy based on the medically accepted principle that a reduction in muscle tension and cell stress will improve the function of the dilated left ventricle of the heart.
 In both animal and human studies, Algisyl hydrogel implantation within the ventricle muscle wall has been shown to relieve the muscle tension and wall stress of the dilated heart.
 These studies indicate not only significant improvements in pumping efficiency (the “ejection fraction”) and other cardiomechanical parameters, but also positive biological effects such as localized capillary and tissue regeneration.

-Treatment with Algisyl-LVR does not interfere with drug therapies and the regular management of heart failure patients.
+Treatment does not interfere with drug therapies and the regular management of Heart Failure patients including the use of LVAD’s, valve or bypass surgery or transplantation.
 It consists of a one-time procedure that can be conducted efficiently and cost-effectively.
-In contrast to active implantable devices that require a power source such as a battery, Algisyl-LVR is passive and requires minimal care following its implantation.
+In contrast to active implantable devices that require a power source such as a battery, Algisyl® is passive and requires minimal care following its implantation.

 Two product versions are being developed that target different physician segments and will be marketed separately.
 In the surgical product version the alginate is delivered using a customized delivery system which includes a syringe, extension set and special needle designed for the Cardiothoracic surgeon to perform the injections.
 These can be done in a standalone procedure via a minimally invasive thoracotomy operation or in combination with another surgical procedure like a valve replacement or bypass surgery via a sternotomy.